JanHerca/urantiapedia/output/wikijs/article/William_S_Sadler/Workbook_3_Topical_and_Doctrinal_Studies/Ministry.md

 3. Jesus’ life was one of ministry.
 	> “But the Master was so reasonable, so approachable.
 He was so practical in all his ministry, while all his plans were characterized by such sanctified common sense.
 He was so free from all freakish, erratic, and eccentric tendencies.
 He was never capricious, whimsical, or hysterical.
 In all his teaching and in everything he did there was always an exquisite discrimination associated with an extraordinary sense of propriety.”
 [UB 100:7.3](/en/The_Urantia_Book/100#p7_3)
 4. Jesus acts a parable of ministry.
 	> “‘Do you really understand what I have done to you?
 You call me Master, and you say well, for so I am.
 If, then, the Master has washed your feet, why was it that you were unwilling to wash one another’s feet?
 What lesson should you learn from this parable in which the Master so willingly does that service which his brethren were unwilling to do for one another?
 Verily, verily, I say to you: A servant is not greater than his master; neither is one who is sent greater than he who sends him.
 You have seen the way of service in my life among you, and blessed are you who will have the gracious courage so to serve.
 But why are you so slow to learn that the secret of greatness in the spiritual kingdom is not like the methods of power in the material world?’”
-[UB 179:3.8](/en/The_Urantia_Book/179#p3_8) [Joh[UB 13:5.17](/en/Bible/John/13#v5).
+[UB 179:3.8](/en/The_Urantia_Book/179#p3_8) [John 13:5-17](/en/Bible/John/13#v5).

 ### IV.
 MINISTRY OF THE LOCAL UNIVERSE MOTHER SPIRIT